ecedreamer/SoftwareDesign/Chapters/Chapter3_OOP_and_Design_Patterns/3_oop_example.md

 - All instance methods of a class take "self" as a first argument.
 The "self" is the object that is calling that method at the point of time.
 - Instead of "self", you can write anything, but writing "self" is a general trend.
 - You have to use dot operator "." to access the attributes or methods of the object.  eg. object.name or object.get_name()
+- Attributes or methods of a class can only be accessed by objects of that class since they are encapsulated by a class definition.
+- Class attributes may be public, private and protected types which may be different for different Programming Languages.

 ```python